gdgistanbul/devfest14/_posts/2014-07-25-call-for-papers.markdown

 date:   2014-07-25 12:00:00
 isStaticPost: false
 ---
-Devfest Istanbul 2014 will be held 18th of October in one of the most beautiful cities in the world: Istanbul.
+Devfest Istanbul 2014 will be held thi fall in one of the most beautiful cities in the world: Istanbul.
 If you want to be part of this great event and community go ahead and fill the form.

 #### Presenters – who should speak at the DevFest Conference?